user2684/imou_life/README.md

 ## Limitations

-- The Imou API does not provide a stream of configuration events, for this reason the component periodically polls the devices, meaning if you change anthing from the Imou Life App, it could take a few minutes to be updated in HA
+- The Imou API does not provide a stream of configuration events, for this reason the component periodically polls the devices, meaning if you change anything from the Imou Life App, it could take a few minutes to be updated in HA

 ## Troubleshooting